-Curriculum is where you go when you want to add or edit sections or lectures.
+Curriculum is where you go when you want to add or edit sections or lessons.

 Pricing allows you to add or change the pricing plan.

-Drip is an interesting feature that lets you release lectures over a period of time.
+Drip is an interesting feature that lets you release lessons over a period of time.
 You can read how to set drip up here.